Skip to main content

 These eligibility rules are strictly enforced and cannot be appealed.

 Private sector landlords are not eligible for the SME Loan Scheme.
-If you are a private sector landlord, please contact Home Energy Scotland team on 0808 808 2282 for information on schemes available for the private rented sector.
+If you are a private sector landlord, please contact Home Energy Scotland on 0808 808 2282 for information on schemes available for the private rented sector.

 Energy efficiency measures eligible for interest-free loan and 75% cash back